 The application deadline for 2020 has passed

 The deadline to apply for this program was 5:00 p.m. on Tuesday, January 21, 2020.
-Please check again next year for the opportunity to apply.
+Please check again in December and subscribe to our mailing list.

 The program is resident leadership and grant program for community leaders to imagine, develop, test and realize projects that build community and provide positive outcomes.